Aman-kumar-gola-2006/BridgeLabz-Training/README.md

 SELECT
 ```

-### Main Focus
+### Main Objective

-Understanding how relational databases are created, structured, and manipulated using SQL.
+Understanding how relational databases are created, structured and manipulated using SQL.

 ---